| |

 scenes full of black humor at which one can grin or even

 laugh loudly.
+A dazzling

 piece of pure theater that - under the direction of Thilo